edinburgh-napier/set09121/lectures/lecture19.md

 # Don't Lock it Down

-- Some of you may be doing Fundamentals of Parallel Systems at the moment.
+- Some of you will do Concurrent and Parallel Systems next year!
 - This module uses synchronous behaviour to manage concurrency.
 - Anything involving locking one thread from progress is very expensive.
 - Also, locking means no work being done.
-- Aim to have asynchronous tasks which you wait for all to complete -- this will allow best performance.
+- Aim to have asynchronous tasks which you wait for all to complete -  this will allow best performance.

 ---